Mitali10/team14/docs/index.md

 |----------|----------|-----------|-----------|
 | 0.971683 | 0.907407 | 0.809524  |

 ## SVM

+SVM was generally unsuccessful in detecting over two-thirds of the fraudulent transactions.
+Although the accuracy is very high, this is irrelevant with an imbalanced dataset such as ours.
+SVM classified the vast majority of datapoints as authentic transactions which plummeted the recall score.

 ![Confusion Matrix](images/SVM_Matrix.png)

 | Accuracy | Recall   | Precision |  AUC-ROC  |
 |----------|----------|-----------|-----------|
 | 0.998525 | 0.326531 | 0.640000  |

+# Conclusions

+As expected, with an imbalanced dataset such as ours, resampling techniques applied to rebalance training data increased the efficacy of our models, although this pre-processing seemed to largely decrease precision scores - signalling more false positives than without.

+Based on our assessment that recall and accuracy would be the most relevant parameters in evaluating our models, Logistic Regression appeared to be the most successful model in identifying fraudulent data - especially when paired with SMOTE.
+Our model had a recall score of .965 while maintaining an accuracy of .992, meaning we only missed around 3% of fraudulent transactions while still classifying the vast majority of datapoints properly.

+We found that Random Forest and our MLP Neural Network, while decently effective, did not perform as well as the Logistic Regression model.
+While they had higher precision ratings, their recall scores left a lot to be desired, with our Neural Network only barely surpassing a recall of 90%.
+When it comes to SVM, we had very little success in fitting the model to the data - though our accuracy was high, recall remained well under 50% signalling an issue of underfitting.

 # Contribution Table
 ![Contribution Table](images/contrib.png)